 On top of the copper layer sits the solder mask and the silkscreen.
 The solder mask is what makes the PCB its recognisable green colour.
-This has the function of insulating the copper from any metal parts that might accidently come into contact with it.
+This has the function of insulating the copper from any metal parts that might accidentally come into contact with it.
 However, parts of the metal will remain exposed so that they can be soldered to.
 The silkscreen sits on top of the solder mask again.
-This has letters and numbers drawn on it which make the assembly of the PCB easier for the engineer (or the hobbyist!).
+This has letters and numbers drawn on it which makes the assembly of the PCB easier for the engineer (or the hobbyist!).

 If the copper traces behave like the skeleton of the PCB, acting as its basic structure – then the components are the vital organs.
 Each one has a different function.
 They give the circuit the unique qualities that make it fit for its intended purpose.
-Depending on the device or electronic item a PCB is designed for, different components will be needed for different circuits.
+Depending on the device or electronic item a PCB is designed for, different circuit board components will be needed for different circuits.
 These components can consist of a wide range of electronic parts.
 Some common PCB components include:

 Battery: provides the voltage to the circuit.

 Resistors: control the electric current as it passes through them.
 They’re colour coded to determine their value.

 LEDs: light emitting diode.
 Lights up when current flows through it, and will only allow current to flow in one direction.